spotlightpa/poor-richard/content/elections.md

 image-description = "Pennsylvania’s capitol building in Harrisburg on the morning of Election Day.
-November 3, 2020." image-credit = "Amanda Berg / For Spotlight PA" kicker = "Elections" title = "Pennsylvania Election 2022" title-tag = "Official Pennsylvania Election Center 2022" description = "See how to vote, where to vote, polling places, sample ballots, candidate & issue guides, and more from Spotlight PA." dek = "Candidates for governor, U.S. Senate, and more will appear on the Nov.
-8 ballot." extended-kicker = "Pa.
-Election Center 2022" linktitle = "Everything you need to prepare for Pa.’s high-stakes 2022 election" blurb = "Spotlight PA wants to empower voters to make an informed decision on Nov.
+November 3, 2020." image-credit = "Amanda Berg / For Spotlight PA" kicker = "Elections" title = "Pennsylvania Primary Election 2023" title-tag = "Official Pennsylvania Primary Election Center 2023" description = "See how to vote, where to vote, polling places, sample ballots, candidate & issue guides, and more from Spotlight PA." dek = "Candidates for Pennsylvania Supreme Court, Commonwealth Court, and more will appear on the May 16 ballot. " extended-kicker = "Pa.
+Election Center 2023" linktitle = "Everything you need to prepare for Pa.’s high-stakes 2022 election" blurb = "Spotlight PA wants to empower voters to make an informed decision on Nov.
 8. Our new Election Center features key dates, a campaign finance tracker, in-depth coverage, and more." url = "/elections/"